 Cover Level

-Basic policies cover medical expenses and trip cancellation at lower limits.
-Comprehensive policies add higher limits, luggage cover, and broader cancellation reasons.
-For Vietnam, strong evacuation cover is worth comparing given the likelihood of evacuation for serious cases.
+Basic policies handle core medical and some cancellation.
+Comprehensive adds higher limits, luggage, and broader cancellation coverage.
+For Vietnam, comprehensive cover with strong evacuation provisions is worth the investment.

 ๐Ÿ‘จโ€๐Ÿ‘ฉโ€๐Ÿ‘งโ€๐Ÿ‘ฆ